devuri/wp-filename-hasher/README.md

 The `Image Name Hasher` plugin automatically renames uploaded images in WordPress to a unique hashed filename.
 This helps to avoid conflicts with existing filenames and enhances security by generating unpredictable names for uploaded images.

+## Example

+An image uploaded with the original name `example.jpg` might be renamed to something like `5d41402abc4b2a76b9719d911017c592.jpg`.

 ## Features

 - Automatically renames uploaded images to a hashed filename.